 - An inability to collect on a judgment against the institution for a violation of the Act.

-- Monthly Payment Plan: Carnegie Mellon offers a monthly payment option through a vendor named TMS.
+- Monthly payment plan: Carnegie Mellon offers a monthly payment option through a vendor named TMS.
 This service is available during only the Fall and Spring semesters, not during Summer semester.
 A student pays TMS an enrollment fee for an interest-free loan.
 TMS pays Carnegie Mellon University the tuition and bills the student each month.
-More information.
+Read more information about TMS.

-- Sponsored Billing: If your employer pre-pays your tuition (partial or all) prior the start of the semester, please note that the main campus has instituted a Sponsored Billing process outlined at https://www.cmu.edu/sfs/billing/payments/sponsor.html.
+- Sponsored billing: If your employer pre-pays your tuition (partial or all) prior the start of the semester, please note that the main campus has instituted a sponsored billing process.